wayfair-incubator/aux-eng-playbook/src/docs/running/sourcing.md

 We also look for projects that will have a major effect on a large team of engineers.
-Projects that further technical goals for leadership or for known populations (and/or with measureable gaps in their technical needs) are great candidates for high technical value projects.
+Projects that further technical goals for leadership or for known populations (and/or with measurable gaps in their technical needs) are great candidates for high technical value projects.
 We also consider helping a large team move to a more modern paradigm to have high technical value.